jmwoloso/vigilant_lamp/README.md

 the opposing party.
 We have developed a robust, industry-leading set of technologies that allow our clients to quickly and efficiently traverse vast amounts of information to ensure full compliance with the discovery process.
 At Lighthouse, innovation runs deep.
-We are dedicated to our providing our clients with state-of-the-art technologies that enable them to navigate the discovery process more efficiently.
-To that end, we are continuosly researching new and emerging technologies, incorporating the most promising among them into our products.
+We are dedicated to providing our clients with state-of-the-art technologies that enable them to navigate the discovery process more efficiently.
+To that end, we are continuosly researching new and emerging technologies, while incorporating the most promising among them into our products.